nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-1-yield-return-prime-sieve.md

 With a coroutine call, such state (function arguments, local variables, etc.) is needed even after physically returning.
-That's therefore held in a heap-allocated *coroutine frame*.
+That's therefore held in a *coroutine frame*, usually heap-allocated.
 The coroutine frame also holds some notion of "where to resume, inside the coroutine body" plus a customized helper object to drive the coroutine.
 In C++, the pointer to that coroutine frame is represented as a `std::coroutine_handle<CustomizedHelper>`.

 I'm not sure why, but that customized helper object is called a "promise" or "promise object" (but its type is not a `std::promise`) and the